Oxygen and Cancer

 Warburg and other scientists found that the respiratory enzymes in cells, which make energy aerobically using oxygen, die when cellular oxygen levels drop to.

-When the mitochondrial enzymes get destroyed, they’re host cell can no longer produce all its energy using oxygen.
+When the mitochondrial enzymes get destroyed, their host cell can no longer produce all its energy using oxygen.
 So, if the cell is to live, it must, to some degree, ferment sugar to produce energy.
 For a short period of time, like when running a race, this anaerobic fermentation of sugar is okay.
 Your legs build up lactic acid from this fermentation process and burn, and you stop running.
 Then your cells recover and produce energy using oxygen.
-However the problem comes when your cells cannot produce energy using oxygen because of this damage to the respiratory enzymes.
+However, the problem comes when your cells cannot produce energy using oxygen because of this damage to the respiratory enzymes.
 Then they must produce energy primarily by fermentation most of the time.
 This is what can cause a cell to turn cancerous.

 According to Warburg, cells that produce energy by fermenting sugars may turn cancerous.
 Warburg’s contention is this…